 What Are Horizontal, Vertical & Ratio Analysis in Accounting?

-Like a mechanic for business, the financial analyst has a toolbox of methods and techniques for company analysis.
-Some of the most...
+The financial analyst employs a broad range of methods and techniques for company analysis.
+Like a mechanic, he selects the tool that...